 Of course, this was also the first Suikoden to utilize a full-3D perspective, and the result is somewhat mixed.
 Environments and characters look pretty good for an early PS2 game, though they're considerably less impressive in motion, with somewhat stiff and awkward movements.
 The low-to-the-ground perspective takes some getting use to as well, especially with the constantly shifting camera making it tougher to get your bearings (probably why they included a minimap), and the limited draw distance and non-connected maps makes Suikoden III feel much less like a contiguous world and much more like a stage play.
 The mood is significantly different from the first two games, with the much different direction the soundtrack takes playing a significant role in that.
 Rather the epic Asian themes of earlier Suikodens, this one has a more natural, almost tribal sound to it, with a lot of flutes and drums rather than orchestral beats.
 Easily the standout track is the one from the game's animated intro - Exceeding Love, performed by Himekami - which is beautifully orchestrated and, paired with the excellent visuals, really gets you in the mood for another epic tale.

 All in all, Suikoden III is a definite shift in design sensibilities from the first two Suikodens, changing up a lot of its familiar (and traditional) RPG elements in favor of something more linear, but also putting greater focus on its characterizations and personal drama.
 You're no longer playing as a silent protagonist and the story is no longer focused on defeating a single, definite foe from the outset, taking several interesting twists and turns throughout before you get the full picture of what's really going on.
-I was reluctant to give it much of a chance for this reason for a long time, but able to see it with a clearer perspective now, I can definitely appreciate it as another great entry in one of my favorite franchises.
-It's a shame that it was series creator Yoshitaka Murayama's final contribution to the series, leaving Konami before it was completed, but that didn't stop it from being a great game.
-I definitely look forward to Eiyuden Chronicle: Hundred Heroes, especially if he can make it half as good as the first three Suikodens.
+There are some great elements here, hampered by rather clunky gameplay, some awkward pacing and a somewhat lackluster localization job.
+It's a shame that it was series creator Yoshitaka Murayama's final contribution to the series, leaving Konami before it was completed, as the guy clearly has a knack for grandiose war tales.
+I definitely look forward to Eiyuden Chronicle: Hundred Heroes, especially if he can pair the ambitious narrative style of this game with gameplay in line with the first two Suikodens.

 Developer: Konami Computer Entertainment Tokyo